anu12oct/Habit-Tracker-React/README.md

 https://habit-tracker-react-anupam.netlify.app

-# Contact List
-Contact List is a web application for managing a contact list.
-It allows users to create, view, edit, and delete contacts.

 # Features
 - Add multiple habits to track like reading a book, going to the gym etc
 - Track each habit everyday.
 These are the 3 statuses of a habit: